MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/connection-string-properties-test.md

 - **Pkt Integrity**.
 Encrypted connections.
 Verifies that all data is received from the client and that it has not been changed in transit.
 - **Pkt Privacy**.
 Signed encryption, supported only for XMLA.
 Verifies that all data is received from the client, that it has not been changed in transit, and protects the privacy of the data by encrypting it.

-For more information, see [Establishing Secure Connections in ADOMD.NET](https://docs.microsoft.com/analysis-services/adomd/multidimensional-models-adomd-net-client/connections-in-adomd-net-establishing-secure-connections)
+To learn more, see [Establishing Secure Connections in ADOMD.NET](https://docs.microsoft.com/analysis-services/adomd/multidimensional-models-adomd-net-client/connections-in-adomd-net-establishing-secure-connections)

 ::: moniker range="asallproducts-allversions || >= sql-analysis-services-2016"
 ### Roles